Enosound Bilbao 2018 by Audio Club Premier 1/5

 Pekatu wines and Clausura Cava on display in the Hotel Convent San Roque central space.

-At the first day of arrival, there were no guests yet, only a select group of invitees, so we basically had the whole hotel for ourselves.
+On the first day of arrival, there were no guests yet, only a select group of invitees, so we basically had the whole hotel for ourselves.
 This was really great: imagine walking from room to room listening to music, going via the bar for some nice food and beers, then returning via the central space where delicious entrees were served as part of a wine tasting event!

 Here’s a view of the hotel bar with THE BEST Tortilla that I have ever had.
 A few years ago I got introduced to the dish by a Spanish girlfriend and she was great at making Tortilla.
 This version, however, was truly in a class of its own!
 I must have had at least 5 slices during my stay.